 Shellfish Area Classifications & Maps

-All shellfish growing areas are classified in accordance with the NSSP-MO.
+All shellfish growing areas are classified in accordance with the National Shellfish Sanitation Program Model Ordinance (NSSP-MO).
 These classifications, established to minimize health risks, may restrict the taking and use of shellfish from some areas.
-No fresh water areas are classified for the harvesting of shellfish.
+No freshwater areas are classified for the harvesting of shellfish.